razor-network/docs-v2/docs/stake/testnet.md

 - Skale Endpoint: https://staging-v3.skalenodes.com/v1/staging-aware-chief-gianfar
 - Account: address which should receive the testnet tokens.

-In order to get started, you will also need some RAZORs on Skale Testnet chain.
+In order to get started, you will also need some RAZOR tokens on Skale Testnet chain.
 Drop a message in our [Discord server](https://discord.com/invite/Js4pBny2rw) for tokens.

 ## Add Skale Testnet network to metamask